History of New York City (1855–1897): Immigration

-The flood of immigration from Europe passed first through Castle Clinton (opened 1855) and then through Ellis Island (opened 1892) in New York Harbor, with the nearby Statue of Liberty opening in 1886.
+The flood of immigration from Europe passed first through Castle Clinton (opened 1855) and then through Ellis Island (opened 1892) in New York Harbor, with the nearby Statue of Liberty (formally Liberty Enlightening the World) opening in 1886.
 Most of the new arrivals headed to destinations across the north and west, but many made New York City their destination.

 European immigration brought further social upheaval, and old world criminal societies rapidly exploited the already corrupt municipal machine politics of Tammany Hall.
 Housing, especially in the southern tip of Manhattan, became crowded with newly built tenements and flimsy shacks in the back.
 Italians settled around Mulberry Street between the East Village and Lower Manhattan, in an area later to be known as "Little Italy."
 Many Yiddish-speaking East European Jews came to the Lower East Side.

 In the Orange Riots of July 1871 and 1872, Catholic Irish attempted to stop Protestant Irish from celebrating the anniversary of the Battle of the Boyne.
 These resulted in more than 33 deaths and many wounded.
 Pioneering photojournalist Jacob Riis documented the poor conditions of immigrant tenement dwellers in his 1890 How the Other Half Lives; he was befriended by Republican reformer Theodore Roosevelt.
 Roosevelt lost his mayoral race in 1886.
 Reformers did win in 1894, and Roosevelt undertook a major reform of the New York City Police Department in 1895–97 during his term as President of the Police Commissioners.